How to Pay for College When You’ve Reached Your Federal Student Aggregate Loan Limit

 1. Contact the Financial Aid Office

 When you reach the loan maximum, contact your university’s financial aid office and explain your situation.
-You may be eligible for other forms of financial aid, such as low-interest institutional loans or a work-study program.
+You may be eligible for other forms of financial aid by filling out FAFSA, such as low-interest institutional loans or a work-study program.

 2. Research Scholarships and Grants